Tablelands railway line

 The Tablelands railway line is a railway line in North Queensland, Australia.
 It was opened in a series of sections between 1887 and 1916.
 It commences at Cairns and at its maximum extent, reached Ravenshoe at the southern end of the Atherton Tableland.
 The rail system served by this line was unusual for Queensland in that the majority of lines that connected to it were built by private companies and later purchased by the Queensland Government.
+It is known for its popular tourist services, the Kuranda Scenic Railway from Cairns to Kuranda and the multi-day Savannahlander from Cairns to Forsayth, which both incorporate heritage-listed sections of the line.

 History

 Following the discovery of tin at Herberton in 1879, the ports of Cairns and Port Douglas were established, competing for the role of dominant settlement in the area.
 The summer tropical rainfall in the region made roads virtually impassable in the wet season, leading to calls for improved land transportation in the region.
 The region to the west of this section of the Queensland coast was relatively rugged, being mountainous rainforest.

 Three potential routes were investigated to reach Herberton, via Port Douglas, Cairns and Geraldton (now Innisfail).
 The shortest route was from Innisfail, but it was the steepest and through very rugged country.
 The Port Douglas route was the easiest but longest.
 Cairns had the best port, and the unstable geology of the Barron Gorge was not known at the time.